mozilla/rust-components-swift/README.md

 ## Testing
 For testing instructions, you can checkout the [docs in the `application-services`](https://github.com/mozilla/application-services/tree/main/docs/howtos) which are published for convenience in <https://mozilla.github.io/application-services/book/index.html>

+## Filing issues with rust-components-swift
+Please open a ticket in https://github.com/mozilla/application-services/issues for any rust-component-swift related issues.